 Another example relates to the representation of individuals.
 In an individualistic society, people will more likely be represented individually, and as independent entities.
 In a collectivistic culture, pictures favor the representation of groups, especially in a family context, and are more likely to portray people in an active setting, for instance, playing sports.

-As you may notice, the pictures displayed in the slideshow of the websites of northern countries and the United States show Kellogg’s cereals in rural settings with no humans present.
-However, if we look at the websites for China and Turkey, whose cultures are typically collectivistic, we notice that 2 out of the 3 pictures from the slideshow show families.
+If we look at the websites for China and Turkey, whose cultures are typically collectivistic, we notice that 2 out of the 3 pictures from the slideshow show families.
 They seem to promote the consumption of Kellogg’s products in a warm familial context.

 Another difference between individualistic and collectivistic cultures concerns decision making.
 In an individualist culture, personal and spontaneous desires influence the decisions one makes.
 On the other hand, in a collectivistic culture general opinion and trends weigh more heavily in the decision making process.
 On a website, a “most popular” category would therefore be especially successful among a collectivist public.